 MOD AFCP/19/39

-30 3.3 Administrations* shall determine by mutual agreement which international routes are to be used.
-Pending agreement and provided that there is no direct route existing between the terminal administrations* concerned, the origin administration* has the choice to determine the routing of its outgoing telecommunication traffic, taking into account the interests of the relevant transit and destination administrations*.
+30 3.3 Operating Agencies shall determine by mutual agreement which international routes are to be used.
+Member States/Operating Agencies shall have the right to know which international routes are used for carrying the traffic.

 Reasons: Although in a commercial oriented environment operating agencies determine the routes dynamically, possibly based on least cost route or other criteria.
 However for tracing of fraudulent activities, misuse and security objectives, operating agencies should have information on the route used to carry the traffic, and consequently Member States shall have the right to know which route is used, only when deemed necessary to avoid cost and latency.
 This high level requirement will motivate studies and innovation to solve any current technological limitations.
 Africa does not support the concept that Member States impose routing.